beelarr/life_log/README.md

 # Life Log

 Life Log is a real time travel [POI](https://en.wikipedia.org/wiki/Point_of_interest) tool.
-Users can create photo posts with an attached location, a caption, directions and shareing features.
+Users can create photo posts with an attached location, a caption, directions and sharing features.

+If you would like to see comments on the code run ```git fetch origin code-with-comments```.
 ## Getting Started

 Files you will need to create